House by the Lake: Production

 In August 2015, it was announced that principal photography on the film had begun in Big Bear Lake, California.
 The film was being directed by Adam Gierasch, based on the script by Josh Burnell.
 The film would star James Callis, Anne Dudek, Michael Bowen, and Amiah Miller.
 Mike De Trana would produce the film through Anvil Entertainment along with Gary King and Jace Anderson.

+When writing the script Burnell researched autism in order to ensure that the film's portrayal of Emma was genuine; one of the aspects incorporated into the film was that the actress portraying Emma would not make eye contact with others.

+Release

+House by the Lake was released to video on demand and streaming on October 10, 2017.

+Reception

+Dread Central rated House by the Lake at 3/5 stars, praising the performances, location, and atmosphere of the film.
+Shariq Ansari of High on Films also reviewed the film, praising its ending and writing that "The movie also does a great job in establishing a role reversal, its only motive.
+The parents, who are supposed to be Emma’s guardians, not only on the basis of biology, turn into the spectres of this film."